 1. What is a will?

 It’s a legal document in which you define who shall get what after the demise, out of assets either built by you or inherited by you.
 The person who writes the will is called as ‘Testator’.
 The testator also appoints a person, the ‘Executor’, who manages estate after the demise of the testator and executes the stated wishes in the will.
 The best way to write a will is first to jot down all the assets including financial, fixed as well as movable.
 Then list down the beneficiaries to whom you want to allocate the assets.
 The beneficiaries might be anyone like servants or relatives or trust or any organization.
+You can identify the persons or organisations who should be receiving your assets after your demise.
 The assets can be allocated full or partial too.

 2. What happens if someone dies without a will?